Fast FactsPage address: http://cset.mnsu.edu/chemgeol/programs/geol/factsheet.html

 What Programs Do We Offer?

 The B.S.
-Geology Option of the Earth Science major provides a competitive undergraduate curriculum of geology and geography (e.g., Geographic Information Systems) courses equal to Geology major programs at many institutions nationwide.
+Geology major provides a competitive undergraduate curriculum of geology and geography (e.g., Geographic Information Systems) comparable to Geology programs at many institutions nationwide.
 It is a four-year program: all core courses are offered every year (unlike many Geology programs at other institutions), and electives provide grounding in groundwater, engineering, and resource geology.

 The Geology minor is an excellent complement to related programs in Civil Engineering, Environmental Science, and Geography, among others.